 “I think this is why so many composers for media often seem to have extensive jazz or other related backgrounds – it’s just an incredibly natural fit, and for me, the obvious choice.
 Media is also a highly deadline-driven world, an approach I whole-heartedly embrace.
 In fact, one of my favorite quotes is by Duke Ellington: ‘I don’t need time, I need a deadline!’”

-Working on those deadlines, Jackson’s recent credits include two Emmy Awards (one as composer and one as songwriter with lyricist Billy Aronson), among his 5 total Emmy nominations) on the now 7-Emmy-winning show “Peg + Cat” (PBS), and “The Wonder Pets” (which recently received its fourth consecutive Emmy for “Outstanding Music Direction and Composition” in every year of its four-year run).
-A further sampling of his reel might include: numerous episodes of BBC Worldwide’s “3rd & Bird!” (currently featured on Disney Junior in the U.S.), and the entire 26-episode second season of the Canadian children’s TV show “The Ocean Room”, which won the Gemini (“Canadian Emmy”) Award for “Best Preschool Series”), Esme & Roy (Sesame Studios/HBO), Sunny Day (Nickelodeon), and the near 3-million-viewed theme song for Sesame Studios' "Marvie" on Youtube.
+Working on those deadlines, Jackson’s recent credits include two Emmy Awards (one as composer and one as songwriter with lyricist Billy Aronson), among his 5 total Emmy nominations) on the now 7-Emmy-winning show “Peg + Cat” (PBS), and “The Wonder Pets” (which received an Emmy for “Outstanding Music Direction and Composition” in every year of its four-year run).
+A further sampling of his reel might include: numerous episodes of “3rd & Bird!”
+(BBC Worldwide/Disney Jr.), “The Ocean Room” (which won the Gemini Award for “Best Preschool Series”), Esme & Roy (Sesame Studios/HBO), Sunny Day (Nickelodeon), and the near 3-million-viewed theme song for Sesame Studios' "Marvie" on Youtube.